Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Methodology

 \subsection{KG Comprehension with LLMs}

-KGs have been widely utilized in recommender systems to provide semantic information and model latent associations between items.
+Knowledge graphs have been widely utilized in recommender systems to provide semantic information and model latent associations between items.
 However, KGs are predominantly manually curated, leading to missing facts and limited knowledge scopes.
-Additionally, the highly structured nature of KGs poses challenges for effectively utilizing textual information.
-Existing methods often transform textual entities and relations into IDs, resulting in a significant loss of semantic information.
-Recently, the rapid emergence of LLMs has provided a promising approach to addressing these issues.
-Their extensive knowledge and reasoning abilities enable them to complete missing entities and expand the knowledge scopes of KGs.
-Furthermore, their inherent text comprehension abilities facilitate the effective utilization of textual entities.
-Leveraging these advantages, we propose the use of LLMs to enhance the understanding and refinement of KGs for improved recommendations.
+Additionally, the highly structured nature of KGs poses challenges for utilizing textual information.
+To address these limitations, we propose the use of LLMs to enhance the understanding and refinement of KGs for improved recommendations.
+To fully leverage KGs, our approach comprises two components: 1) Local KG Comprehension, which involves extracting item-centered KG subgraphs for analysis by LLMs, and 2) Retrieval-based Global KG Utilization, which utilizes the semantic similarity of KG subgraphs to retrieve semantically related items from the entire KG, thereby leveraging global KG information.